vlj8008/MVCWebApp/README.md

  ## Description

-Practicing creating a new user and displayeing it on home page.
+Practicing creating a new user and displaying it on home page.